DraTeots/edpm/spec_edpm.md

 3. **Environment Generation**
     - `edpm env` or part of the `install` final step:
-        - Loads all installed dependencies from the lock file.
+        - Loads all installed packages from the lock file.
         - For each, calls `recipe.gen_env()` to gather environment actions.
         - Writes aggregated output to `env.sh` and `env.csh`.
         - Writes edpm cmake preset file.